 The Nigeria Union of Petroleum and Natural Gas Workers (NUPENG) is one of the 46 industrial unions formerly affiliated to the Nigeria Labour Congress.
 It was initially registered as a Trade Union on 15th August,1978 but held its inaugural conference on 2nd November 1977 at the Cultural Center Benin City, Edo State.
-NUPENG is currently affiliated to the United Labour Congress of Nigeria (ULC).
+NUPENG is currently affiliated to the Nigeria Labour Congress of Nigeria (NLC).

 NUPENG is an affiliate of Industri-All Global Union which has its Headquarters in Geneva, Switzerland.
 NUPENG President is currently the chairman of Industri-All Global Union, Nigeria chapter.